 Before we get into it, let us look at some facts and figures.
 Facebook has over 1.9 billion daily active users, Instagram has over 500 million daily active users, and YouTube has over 300 million daily active users, and so on.
 You can see where we are going with this.

 When you stream to just one platform (say Facebook), you are potentially losing out on billions of viewers that are present on other streaming platforms.
 With multistreaming, that is no longer the case.
-The most notable benefit of multistreaming is that you can stream to all these platforms (and more) simultaneously and expand your reach by being present on platforms where your audiences are instead of making them come to your desired platform.
+Multistreaming benefits revolve around the ability to simultaneously stream content across multiple platforms, allowing content creators to expand their reach significantly.
+By being present on various platforms where their audiences already exist, multistreaming eliminates the need to compel viewers to come to a specific platform, making it more convenient and accessible for both content creators and their audiences.

 2. Community Building